fmtlib/fmt/doc/api.md

 All functions and types provided by the library reside in namespace `fmt` and macros have prefix `FMT_`.

+## C++ Modules API

+With the new C++ Modules API, all the headers listed above do not need to be explicitly #included.
+We can instead use the `import fmt;` statement instead.
+All other functionality, listed below remains the same.

 ## Base API

 `fmt/base.h` defines the base API which provides main formatting functions